bsd/bsd-custom-donate-jekyll/README.md

 bsd-custom-donate-jekyll
 ========================

 A Jekyll framework for locally developing/testing/listing custom donate pages using the donate API.
-Simulates API calls and logins so that you can test the process without actually donating money.
+When run locally it can simulate API calls and logins so that you can test the actual functional js code as well as the look and feel process without actually donating any money or dealing with the tools.

-There are three main ways you can use this tool.
+There are two main ways you can use this repo.

 1. Either you can simply create some plug-and-play custom donate form markup based on config variables and use that code in EE or the tools, include the js/css links to the library and then handle any extra client styling yourself, or
-2. You can create new jekyll wrappers/style types in the tool and compile/preview/test all the css/js on the local jekyll server.
+2. or you can create complete wrappers/styled themes in the tool and compile/preview/test all the css/js on your local jekyll server until you're ready to install it on EE/the tools.
-3. Canibalize the code

 Some things of note here:
-    *SASSified
+    -css is now all SASSified
-    *handles quick donate logins/logouts natively
+    -core styles mostly separated from client styles -handles quick donate logins/logouts natively
-    *handles in honor of fields
+    -handles in honor of fields
-    *handles prefill of data from url parameters and spud *credit card type auto-detection.
-(Currently Visa, Mastercard, Amex, Discover, Maestro) *nomin=1 for testing extremely low dollar amounts *sequential donate behavior is separated from the core *built for content-box so that it can work with older sites.
+    -handles prefill of data from spud if quick donte isn't available -credit card type auto-detection.
+(Currently Visa, Mastercard, Amex, Discover, Maestro) -nomin=1 for testing extremely low dollar amounts -works with javascript disabled (and js-only things like sequential/recurring will be hidden) -sequential donate behavior is separated from the core (remove the .sequential class and you have a normal donate form) -built with box-sizing: content-box so that it can work with older sites.
 Better(i.e., simpler) border-box support in progress if you don't need to support IE7
-    *But... core layout should support IE7
+    -But... core layout should support IE7 without extra work

 There's a lot more to be done to make the core more flexible and customizable, but you shouldn't need more than a couple of client-specific tweaks to get a nice looking, fully functional form.